History, Mission, Vision

 - Interdisciplinary, collaborative approaches in research and academics

 - A focus on rural health care

 - Providing outreach to underserved populations

 - Emphasis on reflecting and promoting diversity in health settings

 - Engagement in global health education and issues

 Why choose the College of Health Sciences and Professions?

 Whether it's in the classroom or in the community, in the library or in the laboratory, the College of Health Sciences and Professions will challenge you at every turn—teaching you to think critically and act boldly, and preparing you to take the knowledge you gain here out into the world, where it can do the most good for the most people.

 Since its founding in 1979, the College of Health Sciences and Professions has been known for the quality of its academic programs and the success of its graduates.
-More than 9,000 students are enrolled in more than 30 academic majors housed in our five schools and departments.
+More than 8,500 students are enrolled in more than 40 academic programs housed in our six schools and departments.
 Each day, these students work with outstanding faculty members who are committed to achieving excellence in education and scholarship.